My writing interests are general, with expertise in science, history, biographies, and “how-to” topics. I have written over seventy books.

 Growing up in the politically charged time of the American Revolution, John Quincy Adams had patriotism instilled in his blood.
-As the son of a politician and diplomat, he witnessed directly the birth and growth of the nation, even watching the first major battle of the American Revolutionary War, the Battle of Bunker Hill, from a hilltop near his house.
+As the son of a politician and diplomat, he witnessed directly the birth and growth of the nation, even watching the first major battle of the American Revolutionary War, the Battle of Bunker Hill, from the top of Penn's Hill near his house.
 Much of his adolescence was spent overseas as he joined his father’s diplomatic delegations to France and the Netherlands; there, he acquired practical diplomatic experience that would serve him the rest of his life.
 While in Europe, John Quincy attended prestigious schools in Paris, France, and Leiden, Netherlands.
 He became fluent in the French language and learned conversational Dutch.
 Upon his return to the United States in 1780, John Quincy started to keep a regular diary, a habit he maintained for the next 60 years.

 In 1781, despite being only fourteen years old, Adams became the private secretary of the American envoy to Russia, Francis Dana.
 John Quincy provided his services as a translator of French.
 This was the first small step of what would later be his long and extraordinary international career.
 When the assignment in St. Petersburg ended, Adams traveled through Finland, Sweden, Denmark, and the Netherlands before meeting his father again in France.